Azure/BatchExplorer-data/ncj/3dsmax/Readme.md

 Ensure 'Include sub directories' is checked.
 Under File options keep the Prefix empty, Flatten and Full path disabled.

+![Create Input Filegroup](images/CreateFilegroup.png)

 Click 'Upload and close'.
 You'll see the form close and the upload progressing under background tasks near the top of the screen.

-![Create Input Filegroup](images/CreateFilegroup.png)

 You can view your new file group and the data in it under 'Data -> 3dsmax-project'.
+Below you can see that your filegroup has a single scene file 'Introduction-to-Arnold_robot_final.max'.

 ![View Filegroup](images/ViewFilegroupInputs.png)